Mahir475/BetterEnderPearl_BP/README.md

 Cause wind charge don't do any damage hence it fails

-Modifiying the json file of wind charge cause the pearl to get destroyed(probably remove_on_hit)
+Modifiying the json file of wind charge cause the pearl to get destroyed

 So,well I haven't found any effective solution,I am providing 2 version of pack with and without tick world.
 Pearl loading should be fine if you are only gonna use 1-2 stasis.